How to check Merchant Category Codes (MCCs) before making a purchase

 • Extremely simple UX

-• Can search for merchants without making test charges
+• Can search for merchants without having to make a test charge

 🞭 Key Disadvantages